kevhen/CryptoCrawler/PITCHME.md

 #### <span class="pink">✓</span> Alternative Solutions
 - Cast to DateTime during Query
-- Convert & store Milliseconds as DateTime value
+- Convert & store Milliseconds as DateTime-Value

 *Would those be faster?*